moduslabs/dollarstore-devsecops-bsides-orlando-2022/README.md

 10. Expect to see a few errors, as we need to generate an API key for Checkov.

+## The Terraform code

+A separate README is provided with a detailed description of the Terraform code and what it is does.

+From a high-level the Terraform files are responsible for building:

+1. The S3 bucket for storing state in AWS
+2. The Jenkins server and associated infrastructure
+3. The PHP server for running our vulnerable webapp.

 ## The PHP Application

 Based off of a simple tutorial here: https://code.tutsplus.com/tutorials/how-to-build-a-simple-rest-api-in-php--cms-37000